AnthonyGamon/03_javascript1/README.md

 ## Tests
 To test this the user will need to run node index.js in their terminal.

+## Tools
+I used the following tools for this application : HTML, CSS and JS.

 ## Questions
 If you have any questions about this repo, open an issue or contact me directly at anthonygamon@icloud.com.